Number Component

 Hide Minimum and Maximum Values

 Range Sliders show the minimum value at the bottom left and the maximum value at the bottom right.
-Switching the Hide Minimum and Maximum Value toggle to (ON) hides both these values.
-By default, the Hide Minimum and Maximum Value toggle is set to (OFF).
+Setting Hide Minimum and Maximum Value to (ON) hides both these values.
+By default, Hide Minimum and Maximum Value is set to (OFF).

 Hide Selected Value Label

 The selected value displays in the top left of the Range Slider.
 As the end-user moves the slider, the value counts up or down.
-Switching the Hide Selected Value Label toggle to (ON) hides the selected value.
-By default, the Hide Selected Value Label toggle is set to (OFF).
+Setting Hide Selected Value Label to (ON) hides the selected value.
+By default, Hide Selected Value Label is set to (OFF).

 Default Value